Skip Ribbon Commands

 Designations:

-• Head & Consultant, Division of Paediatric Allergy, Immunology & Rheumatology, Department of Paediatrics, Khoo Teck Puat – National University Children's Medical Institute, National University Hospital
+• Head & Senior Consultant, Division of Paediatric Allergy, Immunology & Rheumatology, Department of Paediatrics, Khoo Teck Puat – National University Children's Medical Institute, National University Hospital

 • Assistant Professor, Department of Paediatrics, Yong Loo Lin School of Medicine, National University of Singapore